-Spilling water, mossy riverbeds and tree-shrouded caverns – Waterfall Country is a ramblers dream.
+Spilling water, mossy riverbeds and tree-shrouded caverns – Waterfall Country, spanning northwards from the village of Pontneddfecha, is a ramblers dream.

 Suitably refreshed, head upstream around a wide plateau of rock, over another wooden footbridge and upwards.
 Sgwd Ddwli Isaf (Lower Gushing Falls) soon appears - a no-nonsense fall that plunges straight down over a sudden step in the river's rocky bed.
 A little further along, the trail saves its finest feature until last.

 You will first glimpse Sgwd Ddwli Uchaf (Upper Gushing Falls) through the trees, before the footpath takes you to its very top.
 As you watch the river thundering over this classically wide, handsome waterfall, you will appreciate the power that inspired its name.